sfraney/recipe-book/content/recipes/three-doughs-to-know.md

 ### **Ingredients**

-- High-protein bread flour (amount varies based on tray size)
+- 100% High-protein bread flour or all-purpose flour
-- Water (hydration level adjusted for desired texture)
+- 70% Water
-- Olive oil (for coating the tray and dough)
+- 2 T extra virgin olive oil for the dough (more for the pan below)
-- Salt
+- 2% Salt
-- Instant yeast
+- 1% Instant yeast
+- 1/2 cup minus 2 T extra virgin olive oil for the pan

 ### **Instructions**

-1. Combine all ingredients in a stand mixer until smooth.
+1. Combine all ingredients (except 1/2 cup olive oil for the pan) in a stand mixer until smooth.
+1. Pour remaining olive oil into rimmed 13x18 baking sheet and spread over entire inner surface with hands.
-2. Transfer the dough directly to an oiled sheet tray—no rolling or stretching required.
+1. Transfer the dough directly to the oiled sheet tray.
-3. Spread and press the dough into the tray using your hands.
+1. Spread and press the dough into the tray using your hands.
-4. Let it rise until it fills the tray and becomes airy.
-5. Top with garlic-heavy tomato sauce and mozzarella cheese.
-6. Bake at around 450°F until golden brown and crisp on the bottom.
+1. Cover tray with plastic wrap and allow to rise at room temperature until dough has spread out to touch nearly each rim of baking sheet, about 2 hours.
+1. 30 minutes before baking, adjust oven rack to middle position and preheat oven to 550°F.
+1. Carefully remove plastic wrap from pizza dough.
+Using oiled hands and being as gentle as possible to maintain air bubbles, push and stretch the dough into the corners of the pan by pressing out from the center and lifting each corner and stretching it beyond the edge of the pan.
+It should pull back until the pan is just filled with dough.
+1. Top pizza as desired and bake until bottom is crisp and top surface is bubbling, 15 to 20 minutes total.
+1. Allow to cool at room temperature for 5 minutes.